* BoE announces surprise 50 bps cut to tackle coronavirus shock

 By Tommy Wilkes

-LONDON, March 11 (Reuters) - European stocks rose on Wednesday after the Bank of England joined other central banks in cutting interest rates, raising hopes for more co-ordinated monetary and fiscal stimulus to counter the economic shock from the coronavirus outbreak.
+LONDON, March 11 (Reuters) - The rebound in stocks ran out of steam on Wednesday despite the Bank of England joining other central banks in cutting interest rates, as investors weighed up whether coordinated monetary and fiscal stimulus could counter the shock from coronavirus.

-The surprise move from the BoE which - on the day that Britain's budget is set to open the taps on spending - also announced measures to support bank lending, lifted shares after a lacklustre session in Asia.
+The surprise move from the BoE, which -- on the day that Britain's budget opened the taps on spending -- also announced measures to support bank lending, initially lifted shares after a lacklustre session in Asia.

-Wall Street had rallied significantly on Tuesday, helping reverse some of Monday's brutal losses, but that failed to translate into improved sentiment on Wednesday as scepticism grew about the stimulus package announced by Washington to fight the epidemic.
+Wall Street had rallied sharply on Tuesday, helping reverse some of Monday's brutal losses, but that did not translate into improved sentiment on Wednesday as scepticism grew about the stimulus package announced by Washington to fight the epidemic.

 As of Tuesday's close, $8.1 trillion in value has been erased from global stock markets in the recent rout.

 The MSCI all-country index has lost more than 15% of its value since it peaked on Feb.
-12. It was unchanged in early trading on Wednesday.
+12, and was 0.38% lower on Wednesday.

-Sterling initially fell following the BoE decision before rebounding.
-It was last up 0.5% at $1.2945 and flat versus the euro at 87.49 pence.
+Sterling initially fell sharply following the BoE decision before rebounding.
+It was last up 0.5% at $1.2938 but down 0.3% versus the euro at 87.67 pence.

-The dollar resumed its decline against the yen, the Swiss franc and the euro, weighed by uncertainty about the U.S government's response and the drop in U.S. Treasury yields, although the greenback remained significantly above levels seen on Monday.
+The dollar resumed its decline against the yen, the Swiss franc and the euro, weighed down by uncertainty about the U.S government's response and the drop in U.S. Treasury yields.
+The greenback remained significantly above levels seen on Monday, however.

-Market participants largely expect the Fed to cut interest rates for the second time this month at the conclusion of next week's regularly scheduled policy meeting, after it surprised investors last week with a 50-basis-point cut.
+Market participants largely expect the Fed to cut rates for the second time this month at next week's scheduled policy meeting, after it surprised investors with a 50-basis-point cut last week.

-German government bond yields rose after the BoE cut improved sentiment, while Italian yields - which had shot up on worries the country on the front line Europe's virus outbreak is sliding into a recession - fell as bets on ECB stimulus grow.
+German government bond yields rose after the BoE cut supported sentiment, while Italian yields -- which had shot up on worries the country with Europe's worst outbreak of the virus is sliding into a recession -- tumbled as much as 20 basis points as bets on ECB stimulus grow.

-Karen Ward, Chief Market Strategist for EMEA at JP Morgan Asset Management, said all eyes were now on the UK finance minister to see if he announces a big increase in spending.
+Karen Ward, Chief Market Strategist for EMEA at JP Morgan Asset Management, said all eyes were now on British finance minister Rishi Sunak, who announced a big rise in spending to help businesses and households through the coronavirus epidemic.

-Additional reporting by Marc Jones in London and Stanley White in Tokyo; editing by John Stonestreet
+Additional reporting by Marc Jones in London; Editing by Catherine Evans